How to Hire a Wedding Photographer You’ll Love

 The Portraits portion of your wedding photography contains scheduled First looks (also called reveals, where the couple sees each other for the first time before the ceremony), bridals or groomals (which are portraits of the couple).

+Engagement sessions are also posed portraits with some in-between candids.
 Even if some portraits look like they’re natural and show the couple interacting, they are largely prompted to inspire candidness.
 It’s a common misconception that these situations happen organically – they sometimes do, but not always.
 Because most people are nervous in front of a camera, we often have to plan our sessions and prompt for a time-efficient, smooth and fun experience.

 A skilled portrait photographer helps you feel comfortable in front of a camera, drawing out moments that make the photos uniquely yours.